clemdesign/angular-cd-timer-sample/README.md

 This is a sample to use [cd-timer](https://github.com/clemdesign/angular-cd-timer) with [Angular](https://angular.io/) 4.

+This sample is viewable [here](http://angular-cd-timer.clemdesign.fr/).

 ## Usage

-Clone this repository on your disk.
+Clone the repository `https://github.com/clemdesign/angular-cd-timer-sample.git` on your disk.

 ## Development server